iamagarre/BadExclusions/README.md

 Feel free to modify the source code to whatever folder you wish.
 On my own research I've found C:\ProgramData is a common folder to find custom exclusions.
 Using C:\ProgramData instead C:\ will reduce the amount of alerts generated.
 Another option is to create a list of a few folders you want to check.
 It is common to add custom exclusions to folders of other security tools so you can create your own list and check for exclusions on that folders.
 Even if that folders do not exist on the system you are working on you can try to manually create that folder and run the tool to check if they are an exclusion because the machine could be under the scope of that exclusion.
 Your list can include C:\ProgramData\McAfee, C:\ProgramData\Kaspersky, etc.

+# Requirements
+The tool was developed using Visual Studio Community 2022.
+You also need to install dirent.h library to be able to compile the code.

 # Improving the tool
 I'm not a great developer so any kind of feedback is welcome!